-PDCs: Precision Dry Wood Chips are another locally produced biomass fuel that can be burned as cleanly as wood pellets in many of the larger model wood pellet boilers.
+Precision Dry Wood Chips are another locally produced biomass fuel that can be burned as cleanly as wood pellets in boilers that are designed for them, which are fairly common among European biomass boiler manufacturers.
 PDCs are green bole wood chips that have been screened so that none are much bigger than an old fashioned match book.
 Then they are dried down so their moisture content is less than 30%.
-Our larger clients are turning to PDCs because they cost 35% less than wood pellets.
-The extra costs of a PDC burning system are minimal compared to the future fuel savings involved.
+Our mid to larger clients are turning to PDCs because they cost 35% less than wood pellets.
+In installations with moderate to heavy fuel use, the extra costs of a PDC-burning boiler system are minimal compared to the future fuel savings involved.

 PDCs are being produced in our Peterborough manufacturing facility and delivered by our blower truck.

-GREEN WOOD CHIPS: These are trees, cut down, chipped up and delivered.
+These are trees, cut down, chipped up and delivered.
 As fresh cut wood, green chips contain up to 50% moisture so they are typically burned in very large boiler systems specifically designed for wet chips.
-Some green chip boiler systems can burn whole tree chips containing a high percentage of bark.
+Some green chip boiler systems can burn whole tree chips but we tend to not recommend this.
+(The better the fuel, the cleaner the burn!)
 Other green chip boilers burn only bole wood (main tree trunks only).
-The percentage of bark is much higher with whole tree chips which means more ash and fewer BTUs per ton.
+The higher percentage of moisture in green chips results in fewer BTUs being realized per ton.
+Bark is also typically higher with whole tree chips which means more ash accumulation.
 Green wood chips are quite inexpensive to buy but the infrastructure investment required to burn them can be quite costly so only the largest fuel users can cost-justify a green wood chip boiler system.

 (Those are K-Cups in the photos to give a sense of chip size and regularity.)

-Froling Energy sells and installs a variety boiler systems that can burn each one of these fuels in various combinations.
+Froling Energy sells and installs a variety boiler systems that can burn each one of these fuels.